-Everyone traveling to Italy for the first time wants to have a memorable trip, and there’s nothing like tips from a local to get the best in the country that I call home.
+Everyone traveling to Italy for the first time wants to have a memorable trip.
+Since there’s nothing like advice from a local, let me help you plan your first trip to Italy so you have a fantastic time in the country that I call home.

-I still have to meet someone who is not willing to travel to Italy soon or to come back and discover more.
+I still have to meet someone unwilling to travel to Italy soon or come back and discover more.
+And according to a recent poll by the Washington Post, Italy is the most popular travel destination in 2023!

 Unquestionably, Italy is one of the most beautiful countries in the world.
 It boasts a unique historical heritage, with art and architecture spanning from ancient Egypt to contemporary times.
 Italy has the most diverse and tasty food, changing wildly from north to south.
-And while people traveling to Italy for the first time usually focus on Rome, Florence, and Venice, there’s a myriad of charming towns worth to discover.
+And while people traveling to Italy for the first time usually focus on Rome, Florence, and Venice, many charming towns are worth discovering.

-I feel blessed for being born in Italy, surrounded by beauty and enjoying magnificent landscapes ranging from the snow-capped Alps in the north to the olive groves in the south.
+I feel blessed for being born in Italy, surrounded by beauty and enjoying magnificent sceneries ranging from the snow-capped Alps up north to the olive groves in the south.
 Italy never fails to surprise.

 Seasoned travelers will tell you that nothing beats advice and tips from a local.
-So, to help you get the best in the country if you’re traveling to Italy for the first time, I’m sharing my
+So, to help you get the best of your time if you’re traveling to Italy for the first time, I’m sharing my tips and things to know about Italy.

 1. Avoid the tourist traps

-– Skip cafes and restaurants close to the main landmarks and all the places attracting hordes of visitors.
+- Skip cafes and restaurants close to the top Italian landmarks and all the places that attract hordes of visitors.
+Not only you won’t get the best food, but these places are often overpriced.

-– Beware of restaurants displaying photos of the dishes and menus in several languages.
-They are obviously for foreigners.
+- Beware of restaurants displaying photos of the dishes and menus in several languages.
+They are obviously targeted at foreigners.

-– Don’t rely too much on Tripadvisor, and learn how to read behind the lines.
-Search for reviews from Italians.
+- As for Italian food, don’t rely too much on Tripadvisor, and learn how to read behind the lines.
+Above all, search for reviews from Italians.

-– Ask locals through social networks and where you’re lodging, especially if you’re staying at an Airbnb.
+- Ask for advice from locals through social networks and the people where you’re lodging, especially if you’re staying at smaller guesthouses.

-– Read a good Italy travel guide to prepare your trip.
+- Read a good Italy travel guide to prepare for your trip.

 2. Beware of additional charges in many cafes when having a drink or a bite sitting at a table